DiegoWu/basketball-form-analyzer/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project cannot be used in any commercial circumstances.

 ## 🆘 Support